Whatever we expect with confidence becomes our own self-fulfilling prophecy.

 What fears are holding me back in these areas?

-By fully accepting your answers to these questions will help to pave the way forward to positive change.
+By fully accepting your answers to these questions will help to pave the way forward for positive change.

 Your next step is to acknowledge areas of your life where you feel confident.
 These are your greatest areas of strength and accomplishment.
 Ask yourself: